technovangelist/katacoda-scenarios/monitorworkloads/monitorapplication/step1.md

     2. Scroll down to **spec.template.spec.containers.env**.
 You can see a number of new environment variables here, including: `DATADOG_SERVICE_NAME`, `DD_ENV`, `DD_AGENT_HOST`, `DD_LOGS_INJECTION`, `DD_ANALYTICS_ENABLED`, and `DD_PROFILING_ENABLED` .
 These environment variables are all that is needed to enable different features like profiling, and more.
     3. Open the **discounts.yaml** file in the editor.
     4. You will find many of the same environment variables here.
 You will also find that we changed the command at **spec.template.spec.containers.command**.
 It is now ddtrace-run, with flask being moved to the first of the command line variables. ddtrace-run is a tool for auto instrumenting python-based applications.
     5. Finally open **frontend.yaml**.
-Not much has changed here beyond the environment variables, but we will update this later to enable **Real User Monitoring**.
+Not much has changed here beyond the environment variables.